Valloric/statblock5e/README.md

 </stat-block>
 ```

-The example text is copyright Wizards of the Coast; they make it available for
+The example text is copyright Wizards of the Coast; they make it [available for
-free on their website through the D&D 5E Basic Rules (it's in the [DM
+free on their website][wotc-basic] through the D&D 5E Basic Rules (it's in the
-supplement][dm-basic]).
+[DM supplement][dm-basic]).

 License
 -------